sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 33620c19ab60        grinder/grinder-map:1.0         "python3 app.py"         7 seconds ago       Up 6 seconds        0.0.0.0:5000->5000/tcp   grinder_map
 ```
 If everything is okay - congratulations! :sparkles: **You are ready to go.**
 If something is wrong, see the **Troubleshooting** notes below.
-If you want to try different possible options of the installation, see the :point_right:[Installation and running](#installation-and-running) part below.
+If you want to try different possible options of the installation, see the :point_right:[Installation and Running Options](#installation-and-running-options) part below.

+### Troubleshooting
 :bulb: **Note #2 (Troubleshooting):** If something goes wrong with `./docker_build.sh` or `./docker_run.sh`, run it with `sudo`:
 ```bash
 sudo ./docker_build.sh